The Framework: A Universe That Never Closes

 DNA is among the most intricate anchors: self-replicating, information-dense, extraordinarily deep.
 It stabilizes its local boundary layer and, by persisting, deepens the basin that shaped it.

 Yet no anchor ever seals completely.
 Nothing is precisely inert — every anchor asymptotes toward stability without arriving.
-A quantum interior hums forever inside every classical form — tunneling, fluctuation, subtle openness.
+A quantum interior hums forever inside every classical form — tunneling, fluctuation, and subtle openness.
 Every star, every cell, every thought remains asymptotic: approaching closure without arriving.

 The universe never fully closes.